IMF funds drive caught in global power shift

 The growing frustration among emerging economies with the slow pace of IMF governance reforms has been exacerbated by a likely delay of a 2010 agreement on voting reforms, which the United States pushed for aggressively.

-However, the package cannot go through until the U.S. Congress approves the move, something that is highly unlikely ahead of November elections because it would require the authorization of additional funding for the IMF.
+However, the package cannot go through until the U.S. Congress approves the move, which is highly unlikely ahead of November elections because it would require authorizing additional funding for the IMF.

-The 2010 reforms would move China into third place in the ranks of IMF voters and also increase the voting share of Brazil and India.
+The 2010 reforms would move China into third place in the ranks of IMF voters, while also increasing the voting share of Brazil and India.

-Paulo Nogueira Batista, the IMF executive director for Brazil and a constituency of other Latin American and Caribbean nations, said the United States needed to stick to its 2010 commitment.
+Paulo Nogueira Batista, the IMF executive director for Brazil and a constituency of other Latin American and Caribbean countries, said the United States needed to stick by its 2010 commitment.

 "There is a commitment in the agreement to undertake best efforts to complete the steps by the annual meetings this year (in October), and that commitment includes the U.S.," said Nogueira Batista, speaking in his personal capacity.
 "I expect them to follow through with the commitment."